gelso/freeplane2markdown.py/README.md

 [Freeplane](httd://www.freeplane.org) to the simplest markdown structure, containing nested sections.
-These sections reflect tree levels in the mind map, carrying the right number of "#" in their headers, or titles (all but the last, leaf level text). markdown structure, i.e., containing nested level sections.
+These sections reflect tree levels in the mind map, carrying the right number of "#" in their headers or titles (all but the last, leaf level text).
-Section derives from tree levels in the mind map, and their levels are indicated by the number of "#" in their headers, or titles.
-Leaves in the map are reported as simple texts, without any #.